Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 The patterns that indicate cancer are too complex and subtle for humans to write as explicit rules, even though radiologists can recognize them

 2. - A hospital trains an AI system on thousands of medical scans labeled as normal or showing cancer.
 During training, what is the system learning?

+     Patterns in medical scans that indicate cancer likelihood